Open-work charm: Qilin

 Chinese open-work charms that depict the Qilin symbolise a wish for good fortune, longevity, charity, prosperity, and for benevolences to befall the wearer.
 Qilins are depicted as having a dragon-like head and a deer-like body but with scales instead of fur.

 Two people and a fish

 There is a rare open-work charm which illustrates two males standing across from each other with a fish facing the right at the bottom of the charm and a battle shield between the tops of the two men at the top.
-The traditional explanation of the depicted scene and its hidden meaning is that it shows people doing intense labour hoping that it’ll bring them prosperity.
-An alternative explanation is that this charm actually depicts the Chu–Han Contention (楚漢相爭), in this interpretation the two men are fighting each other and the stances they take are hostile positions of two soldiers using their fists, while the fish in this interpretation represents the river where the battle occurred.
+The traditional explanation of the depicted scene and its hidden meaning is that it shows people doing intense labour hoping that it will bring them prosperity.
+An alternative explanation is that this charm actually depicts the Chu–Han Contention (楚漢相爭); in this interpretation the two men are fighting each other and the stances they take are hostile positions of two soldiers using their fists, while the fish in this interpretation represents the river where the battle occurred.